Appearing in Issue 27 of 34th Parallel Magazine, this is my first published work of fiction.

 He woke up really early, much earlier than he needed to, to make breakfast.
 Normally breakfast is not that big of a deal, but this was his day off and he could eat alone — no bullshit shop talk, no need to feel sociable and friendly to his compatriots, no burned-out husk of a security contractor eagerly catching him up on the latest travails of child support and alimony that could only be afforded by years of constant deployments.
 He was going to eat his breakfast in blissful silence.

+He stood up suddenly, the screech of his chair on the linoleum floor startling the table behind him.
+He turned around sheepishly.
+“I’m going to go enjoy my morning.”
 It gave him a chance to think.
 Jason hadn’t had those since arriving at Bagram last month.
 He had spent Christmas at his computer, working to read mission reports when he coualdn’t interview soldiers, policemen, or prisoners at the scary CIA jail.
 At night, he Skyped home to say hi, which was enough even though the connection dropped halfway through.
 That was military life for him, or at least what passed for it as a civilian.